by Tracy Johnson

 All broadcasters want a large audience that listens longer.
 That’s ideal, of course.
 But ratings rarely show growth in both Cume and TSL.

-The larger a station’s cume becomes, chances are the average Time Spent Listening will be lower.
+With a larger cume, chances are the average Time Spent Listening will be lower.

+It’s common sense.
 Just as in growing a business, there are three ways to increase ratings.
-Find out how to do it here.
+Find out how here.

 When a radio station increases cume, growth will come from new listeners.
 Each individual in the new audience probably has a favorite station.

 Converting a new listener to becoming a P1 is hard!
 It takes time.
 So it makes sense that an increase in new listeners will reduce the average TSL of the station’s overall Cume.

 The opposite is also true.
 When Cume is reduced, a station usually doesn’t lose fans.
 It loses secondary listeners that contribute a fraction of the quarter hours a P1 does.
 So TSL goes up.

 Ratings are calculated to measure listening in narrow time slots called Dayparts.
 A Daypart is simply a time slot.